actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

           with:
             vite-config-path: vite.config.ts
     ```

-4. While you are at it - why don't give the job a more speaking `name`:
+4. While you're at it, how about giving the job a better `name`?

     ```yml
       jobs: